 Four individuals connected with Bangor University featured in this year’s Queen’s Birthday Honours list.

 Former Bangor University Vice-Chancellor, Professor Merfyn Jones is to be awarded the CBE for services to Higher Education in Wales.
-As well as serving as Bangor University’s sixth Vice Chancellor, during the University’s 125th anniversary celebrations, Professor Jones recently chaired the Welsh Government’s review of Higher Education in Wales.
+As well as serving as Bangor University’s sixth Vice Chancellor, over a period which included the University’s 125th anniversary celebrations, Professor Jones recently chaired the Welsh Government’s review of Higher Education in Wales.
 Prof Merfyn Jones has welcomed the award as a recognition of the role that higher education, and Bangor University in particular, had played in the life of Wales.

 The Incredible Years Centre at the University researches the effectiveness of the programmes, provides training and also has a charitable arm, IY Cymru Charity, which fundraises for research and dissemination activity and support to services that are using the programmes.